deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Then there had been a few minor modifications, then wearing it again, this time for forty minutes.
 Then again for an hour.
 Then again for a light PT session.

 This was Adam's seventh time in the suit all told, but he was now starting to feel acclimatized.
 The extra inch in the sleeves that Hargreaves had added, and a few tweaks to the water circulation rate courtesy of Doyle had made all the difference.
 When he stood up and bounced lightly on his toes, he didn't feel like he was wearing a heavy, constraining lump of technology any more.
-He felt like *Adam*, except…more massive.
+He felt like *Adam*, except...more massive.

 It almost felt *comfortable.*